The Global Damages Review: USA

 Very generally, the goal of compensatory damages is to 'compensate' the plaintiff for a legally recognised loss caused by the defendant.
-Key to that compensation is that although the law will make best efforts to compensate the plaintiff entirely for his or her loss, the plaintiff should not be permitted to recover a windfall.
+Key to that compensation is that although the law will make best efforts to compensate the plaintiff entirely for his or her loss, the plaintiff should not be permitted to recover damages in excess of their loss, known as windfall damages.
 In determining the scope and amount of a proper compensatory damages award, courts take into consideration evidence submitted by the parties, including expert evidence in more complicated cases.
 And in many cases, if a plaintiff fails to clearly establish a definable injury, his or her cause of action will be dismissed in its entirety.

 Other types of damages are available in US courts, such as restitution damages, equitable damages or punitive damages, dependent upon the given case.
 For the purposes of this chapter we have focused our discussion on general principles of law applied across the United States federal court system regarding compensatory damages.
 Where we have referenced law or principles arising from other jurisdictions – for example, certain noteworthy principles applied in specific state jurisdictions – we have indicated the distinction.